Haidra-Org/AI-Horde/README.md

 Once the `finished` arg is equal to your `n`, then your request is completed.

+## Specifying servers

+You can optionally specify only specific servers to generate for you.
+Grab one or more server IDs from `/servers` and then send it with your payload as a list in the "servers" arg.
+Your generation will only be fulfiled by servers with the specified IDs

+## Specifying softprompts

+You can optionally specify only specific softprompts to use with generation.
+You can type all or part of the softprompt **filename** that you want to be used.
+Only servers which can find that softprompt name for their model will fulfil your request.
+If you don't specify anything, or specify an empty list, then any active softprompts will be turned off for your generation.

+The softprompts you specify need to exist on the KAI server side.
+If you want to be able to generate using a specific softprompt on other servers, distribute it and ask people to add it to their softprompts folder.

 # Using KoboldAI client

 **You KoboldAI client must be using the UNITED branch!**